Establish Serial Connection with ESP32¶

 dialout on Linux¶

 The currently logged user should have read and write access the serial port over USB.
-This is done by adding the user to
+On most Linux distributions, this is done by adding the user to

 dialout group with the following command: